 Surrounded by a stark landscape, the Inuit draw inspiration from their intimate relationship with the indigenous animals of the Canadian Arctic.
-The work often reflects the enduring theme of transformation, represented regularly in the personification of dancing animals.
+The work often reflects the enduring theme of transformation, represented regularly in the personification of dancing animals, such as this dancing owl.

 Serpentinite stone with white marble eye inlay